andrewome/kattis-problems/README.md

 # kattis-problems
-My solutions to all kattis problems that I have solved.
+My solutions to all kattis problems that I have solved thus far!